-"Monk's Place," as locals know it (in deference to founder Wayne "Honey" Monk), looks like a barn with a line of smelters attached to the back.
+“Monk’s Place,” as locals know it (in deference to founder Wayne “Honey” Monk), looks like a barn with a line of smelters attached to the back.
 From those smelters issues the aroma of burning hickory and oak wood and the sweet smell of slow-cooking pork, one of the most appetite-inducing aromas in the world.
 No complicated techniques or secret sauces are used in the cooking process.
 The shoulders simply loll in smoke for hours, becoming ambrosial.
-The meat is hacked into a hash that, while sloppy, is as elegant as silk -- smooth in flavor as well as texture, but punctuated with a few chewy shreds of bark from the outside of the shoulder.
+It can be sliced or chunked, or, for sandwiches, hacked into a hash punctuated by chewy shreds of bark from the outside of the shoulder.
 The hacked meat gets only enough sauce to coax out full flavor and is served on a bun with slaw or in a small yellow cardboard boat with slaw in the other half or on a plate.
-Like the meat, the slaw is judiciously flavored with a vinegar/sweet red barbecue sauce.
-The slaw-and-pork's perfect partner is a portion of crunch-crusted hushpuppies with creamy insides.
+For those in search of a more dramatic chew, sliced barbecue provides big sections of chewy bark, and an order of skin delivers nothing but crunch and flavor.
+Like the meats, Lexington’s slaw is judiciously informed by a vinegar/sweet red barbecue sauce.
+The slaw-and-pork’s perfect partner is a portion of crunch-crusted hushpuppies with creamy insides.